 Public Health Sciences @ the Library is a free service staffed by SOM Public Health Sciences statisticians to address introductory statistics and research methods questions.

-PHS@Library is available to students (medical, nursing, BIMS), clinical staff (residents, nurses, clinicians), and research staff in the Health System.
+PHS@Library is available to students (medical, nursing, BIMS), clinical staff (residents, nurses, clinicians), research staff, and iTHRIV partners.

 This service does not reproduce more substantive and comprehensive research collaborations or research methodologies currently available within the Health System.
 Requests beyond the scope of this service will be referred to other University resources when appropriate.